theduke/tokio-blocked/README.md

-`tokio-blocked` integrates with Tokios `tracing` integration to detect tasks that are blocked by synchronus or CPU heavy code, and surfaces information to developers with tracing log messages or data dumps.
+`tokio-blocked` integrates with Tokios `tracing` integration to detect tasks that are blocked by synchronus or CPU heavy code, and surfaces information to developers with log messages or data dumps.

 ## Why?

-One of the most common mistakes in Tokio-based async Rust code is running synchronous blocking operations or CPU-heavy code inside async tasks.
+One of the most common mistakes in async Rust code is running synchronous blocking operations or CPU-heavy code inside async tasks.

 The recommendation is to offload all code that takes more than 10-100 **microseconds**